Developers guide

 Major release

-• tech stack changes, like moving from SASS to LESS or deprecating SASS themes in favor of CSS custom properties.
+- changes in tech stack, like moving from SASS to LESS or deprecating SASS themes in favor of CSS custom properties

 Minor release